subrahmanyamch7/Microwalker_repos/README.md

+**#This is for the microwalker paper "Magneto-acoustically responsive microwalker for cell manipulation**

 # Magnetoacoustic Microrobotic Manipulation System
 This system is a magnetic and acoustic microrobotic manipulation device.
 Its intention is to be a user friendly, portable, micro-robotic experimentation platform.
 It contains an embedded single board computer, a microscope, power supplies, power